One Light: Group Shot

 This is the Vivitar 285, which you get at B&H Photo for $87

-Practice making a group photo and getting everyone evenly lighted using just one flash.
-Understanding and mastering this skill will help you when you have a limited amount of equipment and still need a professional photo of a group.
+Practice making a group photo and evenly lighting everyone with just one flash.
+Understanding and mastering this skill will help you when you have limited equipment and still need a professional group photo.